OneRedDime/libzet/README.rst

 Zettel File Format
 ------------------
 Zettels may be stored in markdown or RST format.
-Each must have a title, followed by the content, and then the metadata in yaml format.
+Each may have a title, content, and metadata in yaml format.
 The metadata is stored at the bottom because metadata blocks can grow quite large.

 Here's an example in markdown.